seanburnzs/poetryProject/README.md

 ## Contributing
 Contributions are welcome.
 Feel free to open issues or submit pull requests to enhance features, fix bugs, or improve documentation.

+## DISCLAIMER
+The site is deployed on Render and is technically in production, so it will shutdown after inactivity, meaning when you first load the site, it will take one minute.

+## Known Bug
+Friends Tab doesn't populate sometimes
+Profile pictures sometimes go to the wrong aws s3 url

+## Tester Creds
+**U** tester
+**PW** observer